ryanp73/ChessAI/README.md

 ## Overview

+Here is a link to a youtube video explaining my code: https://www.youtube.com/watch?v=M9VLWW0a1_4

 This repo contains several Jupyter notebooks to explore chess algorithms using python.
 I utilized the python library python-chess in order to execute and manage all of the chess backend features.
 I began with simple random move generation and slowly upgraded to using a minimax algorithm with basic material evaluation to determine best moves,

 After researching about AlphaZero and Leela Chess Zero, I tried to implement some similar approachs utilizing UCT Monte Carlo Tree Search to generate move sequences and a neural network that was trained to evaluate different positions using previous stockfish evaluations from the lichess dataset.